-Related Achievements: Children who develop positive attitudes which enable
+Related Achievements: Children who develop positive attitudes which enable them to take the initiative and become risk-takers

 - 1 I am confident taking the lead in activities. - 2 I am clear about my preferred activities and am able to make my own choices. - 3 I try to solve problems I encounter myself before asking for support. - 4 I exercise self-help skills independently.